CSB5/OPERA-MS/README.md

 This will assemble a low diversity mock community in the folder **RESULTS**.
 Note that in the case of interruption during an OPERA-MS run, using the same command-line will re-start the execution after the last completed checkpoint.

-# OPERA-MS genome database
+# Reference genome database

-To download the precomputed genome database required for the reference based clustering, simply run the following command:
+To download a precomputed genome database that would enable leveraging this information for reference-based clustering, simply run the following command:
 ```
 perl OPERA-MS.pl install-db
 ```
-The database contains a representative genome of the 23,000 bacteria species from [**GTDB**](https://gtdb.ecogenomic.org/) and requires 35Gb of free disc space.
+The database contains representative genomes for 23k bacterial species from [**GTDB**](https://gtdb.ecogenomic.org/) and requires 35Gb of free disc space.
-Alternativelly, a custom database can be generated the using the [**opera-ms-db**](https://github.com/CSB5/OPERA-MS/wiki/OPERA-MS-UTILS#opera-ms-db) utility command.</br>
+Alternatively, a custom database can be generated using the [**opera-ms-db**](https://github.com/CSB5/OPERA-MS/wiki/OPERA-MS-UTILS#opera-ms-db) utility command.</br>
-**Database from previous versions are no longer supported.**
+**Note: Databases from previous versions are no longer supported.**

 # Usage

 ### Essential arguments

-- **--short-read1** : path to the first read for Illumina paired-end read data (fasta/fastq/fasta.gz/fastq.gz)
+- **--short-read1** : path to file containing the first read for Illumina paired-end read data (fasta/fastq/fasta.gz/fastq.gz)

-- **--short-read2** : path to the second read for Illumina paired-end read data (fasta/fastq/fasta.gz/fastq.gz)
+- **--short-read2** : path to file containing the second read for Illumina paired-end read data (fasta/fastq/fasta.gz/fastq.gz)

 - **--long-read** : path to the long-read file obtained from either Oxford Nanopore, PacBio or Illumina Synthetic Long Read sequencing (fasta/fastq)